-Students may register for a class without the instructor's signature through the first three days of the instructional quarter.
-The instructor's signature is required to register for a class on the fourth through the 10th day (eighth day during summer quarter or at Joint Base Lewis-McChord) of the instructional quarter.
-Specific dates for the Fort Steilacoom and Puyallup locations are published each quarter in the eSchedule.
-Registration after the 10th day (eighth day for summer or at Joint Base Lewis-McChord), with the exception of continuous-entry or late-starting classes, must be petitioned through the registration office and a non-refundable late enrollment fee will be charged.
-For courses at Joint Base Lewis-McChord, submit petitions to the Fort Lewis Office at Stone Education Center.
+Students may register for a class without the instructor's signature through the first three instructional days of the quarter.
+The instructor's signature is required to register for a class on the fourth through the 10th day (eighth day during summer quarter) of the instructional quarter.
+Specifics are published in the quarterly schedules.
+Late registration, with the exception of continuous-entry or late-starting classes, must be petitioned through the registration office at the campus location of the class.
+A non-refundable late enrollment fee will be charged.